WildCodeSchool/Paris-0919-P2-Diabete/ohmyg/README.md

 # Oh my G!
 Project

-A web app which helps teenagers to deal with their diabete everyday.
+A web app which helps teenagers to deal with their diabetes everyday.
 Features : a tool to calculate insuline, a tool to calculate glucidic meal income and a nutritional informations database.

 #### Homepage
 ![](./public/images/ohmyg-github-homepage.png "HomePage")